Top Pharmacy Technician Programs in Trenton, NJ: Get The Best PT Schooling

 Pennco Tech is a private vocational college in Blackwood, NJ that offers students of all ages access to a variety of career degrees, including a Pharmacy Technician Diploma.

-This campus-based program gives students a general overview of the field and its duties, with a focus on lab work and ethics instruction.
+This campus-based program gives students a general overview of the field and its duties, focusing on lab work and ethics instruction.
 Day and evening classes are available, and the program can be completed in under a year.

-Students must be over the age of 18 and have a high school diploma or GED to be admitted to the program.
-They will be required to pass criminal background and drug checks before completing their required internship with a local employer.
+Students must be over 18 and have a high school diploma or GED to be admitted to the program.
+They must pass criminal background and drug checks before completing their required internship with a local employer.
 They will also be required to meet all current vaccination requirements.

-The cost of the program varies depending on the student’s age, personal circumstances, and state grant eligibility.
+The program’s cost varies depending on the student’s age, personal circumstances, and state grant eligibility.
 However, in 2020, those costs were estimated to be over $21,000, including books and lab supplies.
-The majority of students rely on traditional federal financial aid to pay for their education.
+Most students rely on traditional federal financial aid to pay for their education.

 Mercer Community College